-- Decrease in per capita consumption relative to water conservation goals (at or below 165 pgcd) - Decrease in the volume (%) of unaccounted water - Increase in water reuse
+- Decrease in per capita consumption relative to water conservation goals (at or below 145 pgcd)

-Continue to coordinate with the SFRPC regarding the Strategic Regional Policy Plan (Policy 7.13) to utilize measures such as those outlined in the South Florida Water Management District's Model Water Shortage Ordinance and the Florida Department of Environmental Protection's Florida Water Conservation Initiative to addressreduce water usage.

-Continue to maintain consistency with the SFRPC regarding the Strategic Regional Policy Plan (Policy 7.14), as may be amended from time to time, and strengthenenforce and adjust as necessary the following adopted water conservation measures.
-The City has adopted the following measures, including:

-1. Selecting landscape materials from the City's Xeriscape/Florida friendly Plant

-List which recommends landscaping methods that maximize the conservation of water through the use of xeriscaping and other site-appropriate plants, mulching, and efficient watering systems;

-2. Utilization of native plant material as a first priority in landscaping; 3.
-Implementation of a water conservation public education program; The City of North Miami participates in the "Drop Savers" contest where City of North Miami students K-12 are encouraged to create a poster depicting a water conservation idea, in slogan form, drawing form, or both 4.
-Continuation of a the leak detection and repair program for public water supply systems.
+2035-2045 Comprehensive Plan Conservation Element - Decrease in the volume (%) of unaccounted water - Increase in water reuse Policy 6B.4.1 Continue to utilize measures such as those outlined in the South Florida Water Management District's Model Water Shortage Ordinance and the Florida Department of Environmental Protection's Florida Water Conservation Initiative to reduce water usage.
+Policy 6B.4.2 To maintain consistency with the SFRPC regarding the Strategic Regional Policy Plan (Policy 7.14), as may be amended from time to time, enforce and adjust as necessary the following adopted water conservation measures: 1.
+Select landscape materials from the City's Florida friendly Plant List which recommends landscaping methods that maximize the conservation of water through the use of xeriscaping and other site-appropriate plants, mulching, and efficient watering systems; 2.
+Utilize native plant material as a first priority in landscaping; 3.
+Implement a water conservation public education program; The City of North Miami participates in the "Drop Savers" contest where City of North Miami students K-12 are encouraged to create a poster depicting a water conservation idea, in slogan form, drawing form, or both 4.
+Continue the leak detection and repair program for public water supply systems.
 Accelerate the program to ensure the City's projected growth can be adequately accommodated and allocate sufficient funding through the capital improvement program; 5.
-Adoption of and periodically adjust a water conservation-based rate structure by utilities that provides a financial to incentivize for users to that reduce demand.
-The City of North Miami's Water and Sewer Utility implemented a new consumption based rate structure on April 10, 2012 (Resolution No. R-2012-52.) that became effective on October 1, 2013.
-6. Implementation of water loss prevention programs including leakage prevention and management, meter accuracy testing and enforcement against unauthorized consumption of water, and training and education for awareness of efficient water management techniques.the adoption of a rain sensor device ordinance for automatic sprinkler systems.
-The City of North Miami adopted a rain sensor device ordinance (Ordinance No. 1339).
-(Resolution No. R-2012-52.) on August 28, 2012.
-7. Adoption of an ultra-low volumehigh-efficiency fixtures ordinance; 8.
-Adoption of anConsistency with the County's year-round irrigation hours restrictions ordinance and reduction in the use of potable water for irrigation; 9.
-Utilization of reuse water wherever and whenever possible based upon the ecological and technical factors involved, and analysis of reclaimed water feasibility by potable water supply utilities.
-10. Encouragement of green building design and techniques.
-11. Continuation of the City's Commercial Restaurant Spray Valve Exchange Program providing low-flow restaurant pre-rinse valves to local restaurants, and cafeterias in exchange for their old water-wasting spray valves to reduce their water consumption; and, 12.
-Implementation of a water conservation public education program.
+Adopt and periodically adjust a water conservation-based rate structure by utilities to incentivize users that reduce demand; 6.
+Implement water loss prevention programs including leakage prevention and management, meter accuracy testing and enforcement against unauthorized consumption of water, and training and education for awareness of efficient water management techniques.
+7. Adopt an high-efficiency fixtures ordinance; 8.
+Consistency with the County's year-round irrigation hours restrictions; 9.
+Utilize reuse water wherever and whenever possible based upon the ecological and technical factors involved, and analysis of reclaimed water feasibility by potable water supply utilities.
+10. Encourage green building design and techniques.
+11. Continue the City's Commercial Restaurant Spray Valve Exchange Program providing low-flow restaurant pre-rinse valves to local restaurants, and cafeterias in exchange for their old water-wasting spray valves to reduce their water consumption; and, 12.
+Implement a water conservation public education program.